akwaaba-xyz/urkel/README.md

-# Rust API client for urkel
+# Urkel: Rust API client for OpenFGA

-An opinionated permissions engine for expressing what users and objects can do based on contextual relationships.

-For more information, please visit [https://papertree.earth](https://papertree.earth)
+Urkel is a light wrapper around the OpenFGA API with additional support for non-traditional authorization schemes such as n-of-m, unanimous consensus, and more.